marcklefter/aws-nexer-starter/EXERCISES.md

 In the `modules/api` folder:

-*   Install the [superagent](https://ladjs.github.io/superagent/) HTTP client library:

-        npm install superagent

-*   In the route for `POST /v1/content`, use the `superagent` library to make a POST call to the _TMS Validator_ service.
+*   In the route for `POST /v1/content`, use the `superagent` library - don't forget to `require` (import) it - to make a POST call to the _TMS Validator_ service.

     > Note 1: The URL of the _TMS Validator_ service will be: `http://validator`.

     > Note 2: Use the [async/await](https://ladjs.github.io/superagent/#promise-and-generator-support) variant of calling `superagent`.

-In the `modules/validator` folder, add a health check and SIGTERM handling, just like you did for the _TMS API_ service in the previous exercise.
+In `modules/validator/src/index.js`, add a health check and SIGTERM handling, just like you did for the _TMS API_ service in the previous exercise.

 You can use [Docker Compose](https://docs.docker.com/compose/) to locally test the interaction between the two services: